-After reading Connected aims to beat Gist at contact management, Connected’s Sachin Rekhi asked if there’s a price I’d pay for his contact management tool.
+Sachin Rekhi read Connected aims to beat Gist at contact management and asks if there’s a price I’d pay for his contact management tool.

-Connected is useful and simple.
+Connected’s app is useful and simple.
 It is an improvement on Google’s Contacts application.
-Yet, for me, Connected isn’t worth the US$10 a month asking price.
+Yet it isn’t worth the US$10 a month asking price.

 Rekhi sensibly turns this around asking what would I pay for Connected?

-What do I prefer, the free, but flawed, Google Contacts or paying US$120 year for the better, but still not perfect, Connected?
+On one level it’s a question of the free, but flawed, Google Contacts versus US$120 year for the better, but still not perfect, Connected.

-By my estimate Connected would cost me almost NZ$1 per contact manager enquiry.
+By my estimate Connected would cost me NZ$1 per contact manager enquiry.
+That’s too expensive.
 I can call directory enquiries and get a human to look numbers up for less.

-Yet Rekhi’s question is meaningless because Connected isn’t the tool I’m looking for.
+Yet Rekhi’s question misses the point because Connected isn’t the tool I’m looking for.
 I don’t want incoming feeds or CRM-style features, just an easy to use address book with room for notes.

 I’m a journalist.
 I still keep my pre-digital paper Filofax on my desk and store important contacts this way despite attempting to become a paperless journalist.
 Admittedly I don’t update the paper list as often as I once did.

-For years I used Microsoft Outlook as my digital contact book.
-When I stopped using Outlook for email years I carried on using its contact book.
+For years Microsoft Outlook was my digital contact book.
+When I stopped using Outlook for email I carried on using its contact book.
 But Outlook isn’t installed on my new machine and synching Outlook files between machines isn’t easy.

 Now Gmail handles my email.
 As I said earlier Google Contacts application doesn’t cut the mustard.
 I’ve tried text lists, Excel spreadsheets and HTML files.
 None is satisfactory.